C. P. Snow Scholar Award

 The award was first given in May 1980 to Jennifer Miller, a planned studies major.
 She received the award just two months before the death of C. P. Snow.

-The spring 2014 application deadline will be announced in January.
+The fall 2014 application deadline will be announced in September.

 Eligible applicants should have junior or senior standing, a minimum GPA of 3.0 (submit transcript) and have demonstrated a record of interdisciplinary work within the humanities and sciences, beyond course work.